Some posts contain compensated links. Please read this disclaimer for more info.

 For a tasty breakfast, look no further than a local bakery.
 Many sell freshly baked traditional Bulgarian pastry, Banitza, a traditional breakfast snack.

 Made In Blue

-The cafés quirky, quaint, and welcoming atmosphere feels like home.
+The cafés quirky, quaint, and the welcoming atmosphere feels like home.
 Yet, you won’t find traditional Bulgarian food, nor Italian, French, or even Turkish style food.
-The menu offers a mouth-watering selection of tasty homemade dishes, from the Middle East, and other in-season salads.
+The menu offers a mouth-watering selection of tasty homemade dishes from the Middle East and other in-season salads.

 Diwan Iraqi Restaurant

-After roaming the local markets and experiencing all that the market has to offer you’ll no doubt be feeling a little hungry.
-Located on a corner close to the market main thoroughfare, just off a small lane, you’ll find a more traditional Middle Eastern restaurant, Diwan Iraqi restaurant.
+After roaming the local markets and experiencing all that the market has to offer, you’ll no doubt be feeling a little hungry.
+Located on a corner close to the market main thoroughfare, you’ll find a more traditional Middle Eastern restaurant, Diwan Iraqi restaurant, just off a small lane.

 Strawberry topped salted caramel gelato, with amaretto biscuits and a swirl of amaretto liquor.
-Hmmm Mmmm treat your taste buds.
+Hmmm, mmm, treat your taste buds.

 Day 2 – Rila Monastery – Rupite Hot Springs- Rupite Village – St Petka of Bulgaria Memorial Temple